European Regional Development Fund (ERDF)

 Finland’s objectives

 The actions of the European Regional Development Fund have been assembled under the Innovation and Skills in Finland 2021−2027 programme.
-The programme has three priority areas to finance ERDF projects.
+The programme has five priority areas to finance ERDF projects.
 In addition, there are specific objectives under each priority area, which describe the content of the pro-gramme in more detail.

 Innovative Finland (priority area 1)